 VIDEO How To Jump Start A Car Battery

-As mentioned in this article you will either need a set of jumper cables, use a jump booster pack, or charge the battery using a battery charger/maintainer.
+As mentioned in this article, you will need a jumper cable set, use a jump booster pack, or charge the battery using a charger/maintainer.
 These are the most common items used to jump start a car.

 - Failure to follow proper directions can damage control units and electronics.

 - Do not lean over the battery when you connect the clamps if you are connecting directly to the battery.

 - Fully discharged batteries should be monitored during charging to prevent overheating if they are disconnected and replace the battery.
 Otherwise, there is a high risk the battery could explode.

 Keep flames or sparks away from the battery, and avoid improper connection of jumper cables.